 ☐ Other sources of individually identifiable information: Describe in detail the source of the information, including justification regarding the investigator’s authority to collect the information from the source or if approval (and from whom) was received to collect the information.

 Date Range: Describe the date range of data / specimens to be obtained for this study.
 If this is a retrospective review, the end date must be before the IRB submission date.
+The beginning date is the start of the Executive Health Program at the University of Minnesota Physicians Clinics and Surgery Center.
+The end date is the day before the IRB submission in Ethos.

 Approximate number of records required for review:

-UMN/Fairview researchers: If indicated you will retrieve records directly from EPIC and response is greater than or equal to 200, please explain below why you cannot use BPIC to retrieve data from the Information Exchange
+~600

-Research conducted with populations with additional protections: Indicate whether records will be associated with populations that require additional protections (pregnant women, prisoners, children, etc.).
+Research conducted with populations with additional protections:

+We are unaware if any records will be associated with populations that require additional protections.
+The typical age range of patients in the Executive Health program is at least 40 years old, but it is possible that a small number of the women in the program were pregnant at some point.

 Informed Consent: Clarify whether informed consent for research use of records was ever obtained for the records you intend to utilize for research purposes or whether records where patients “opted out” will be excluded from the record set.
 Describe whether informed consent should be obtained for the purposes of this research (for information on whether consent is required, see the Appendix B-2 of the Investigator Manual (HRP-103)).

+Upon enrollment in the executive health program, patients were asked if they consented to allow their data to be used for research purposes.
+The information from the CTSI will only return those patients who opted to allow their data to be used for research purposes.

 Study Design: Describe and explain the study design.